mislav/stylish.vim/README.md

 Stylish is a vim plugin to help you cycle through available themes and fonts on your system.

+## Installation

 Stylish requires vim to be compiled with ruby support:

     $ vim --version | grep ruby

+To install, clone or download the repo and:

+1. `rake install` – copies the plugin files to your vim directory
+2. `rake symlink` – symlinks the files, good for contributing
+3. `rake uninstall` – uninstalls the plugin

 ## Usage